 Do you have a pickleball tournament coming up soon?
 Pickleball tournaments can be a fun way to test your skills on the court.
 Pickleball tournaments are a blast because they include a full day or full weekend on the pickleball courts with some of your closest friends (and if the competitors are not your friends at the beginning of the tournament, they certainly will be your friends by the end of the tournament).
-However, pickleball tournament also add an element of pressure and competition to the mix, which can be daunting for some people.
+However, pickleball tournaments also add an element of pressure and competition to the mix, which can be daunting for some people.

-Play Practice Points Before the Match – Never let your first point be one that counts.
-In other words, play practice points to get the nerves out prior to your match.
+- Play Practice Points Before the Match – Never let your first point in a pickleball tournament be one that counts.
+In other words, on the day of the tournament, play practice points to get the nerves out prior to your first match.
 You can do this by playing skinny singles with your partner, or by finding another duo to jump onto the courts with.

-Stay Mentally Tough – As alluded to above, pickleball tournaments can be long, physically exhausting days.
+- Stay Mentally Tough – As alluded to above, pickleball tournaments can be long, physically exhausting days.
 To push through and be the best team requires mental toughness.
 When your body tires, your mind needs to get tougher and carry you through.
 Stay mentally tough!

-Use Your Time Outs – You and your partner will generally have two timeouts per game.
+- Use Your Time Outs – You and your partner will generally have two timeouts per game.
 If you do not use your timeouts, you do not get to keep them or take them home with you, so do not be afraid to use them.
 Timeouts can be one of the easiest ways to break or change the momentum of a pickleball game.
 A good rule of thumb is to call a timeout if your opponents have scored three points in a row.
 A timeout will give you and your partner the opportunity to think and refocus.
 Also, consider strategizing with your support team during timeouts.
 Your support team could add a fresh perspective to your strategy if you need it.